StrongResearch/chess-hackathon/README.md

 Before attempting the steps in this guide, please ensure you have completed all onboarding steps from the **Getting Started** section of the [Strong Compute Developer Docs](https://strong-compute.gitbook.io/developer-docs).

 ### Step 0.
 Connect to ISC
-Open the ISC through the Remote Explorer extension you configured in the Quick Start.
+Using the VSCode Remote SSH extension that you configured in the Quick Start, connect to your ISC container.
+(You might have to start it on Control Plane first.)

 ### Step 1.
 Installation